RedFroggy/dpe-validator/README.md

 - 2 error levels will be reported:
   - **warning** for non-blocking errors allowing all or part of the DPE to be analyzed
   - **error** for blocking errors in data analysis (for example if no walls are present)
-- 2 versions of the same DPEs can be analyzed in order to detect anomalies by comparing the data (for example window name which changes between the 2 versions)
+- 2 versions of the same DPEs can be analyzed in order to detect anomalies by comparing the data (for example window number which changes between the 2 versions)

 ## How to use it